-You have made heaven and earth.
 Incline your ear, O Lord, and hear.
-Open your eyes, O Lord, and see.
-And hear the words of Sennacherib, which he has sent to mock the living God.

-Truly, O Lord, the kings of Assyria have laid waste the nations and their lands, and have cast their gods into the fire, for they were not gods, but the work of men's hands, wood and stone.
+Open your eyes, O Lord, and see, and hear all the words of Sennacherib, which he has sent to mock the living God.
+Truly, O Lord, the kings of Assyria have laid waste all the nations in their lands, and have cast their gods into the fire.
+For they were no gods, but the work of men's hands, wood and stone.
 Therefore they were destroyed.
-So now, O Lord our God, save us, please, from his hand, that all the kingdoms of the earth may know that you, O Lord, are God alone.
-Then Isaiah the son of Amozh sent to Hezekiah, saying, Thus says the Lord, the God of Israel, Your prayer to me about Sennacherib king of Assyria, I have heard.
+So now, O Lord our God, save us from his hand, that all the kingdoms of the earth may know that you alone are the Lord.
+Then Isaiah the son of Amoz sent to Hezekiah, saying, Thus says the Lord, the God of Israel, because you have prayed to me concerning Sennacherib, king of Assyria.
 This is the word that the Lord has spoken concerning him.
-She despises you.
-She scorns you, the virgin daughter of Zion.
-She wags her head before you, the daughter of Jerusalem.

-Whom have you mocked and reviled?
-Against whom have you raised your voice, and lifted your eyes to the heights?
+She despises you, she scorns you, the virgin daughter of Zion.
+She wags her head behind you, the daughter of Jerusalem.
+Whom have you marked and reviled?
+Against whom have you raised your voice and lifted your eyes to the heights?
 Against the Holy One of Israel.
-By your messengers you have mocked the Lord, and you have said, With my many chariots I have gone up the heights of the mountains, to the far recesses of Lebanon.

-[3:25] I felled its tallest cedars, its choicest cypresses.
-I entered its farthest lodging place, its most fruitful forest.
-I dug wells and drank foreign waters, and I dried up with the sole of my foot all the streams of Egypt.
+By your servants you have marked the Lord, and you have said, With my many chariots I have gone up the heights of the mountains, to the far recesses of Lebanon, to cut down its tallest cedars, its choicest cypresses, to come to its remotest height, its most fruitful forest.
+I dug wells and drank waters, to dry up, with the sole of my foot, all the streams of Egypt.
 Have you not heard that I determined it long ago?
-I planned from days of old, what now I bring to pass, that you should turn fortified cities into heaps of ruins, while their inhabitants, shorn of strength, are dismayed and confounded, and have become like plants of the field, and like tender grass, like grass on the housetops, blighted before it is grown.

-But I know you are sitting down, and you are going out and coming in, and you are raging against me, because you have raged against me, and your complacency has come into my ears.
+I planned from days of old what now I bring to pass, that you should make fortified cities crash into heaps of ruins, while their inhabitants, shorn of strength, are dismayed and confounded, and have become like plants of the field and like tender grass, like grass on the housetops, blighted before it is grown.
+I know you are sitting down, and you are going out and coming in, and you are raging against me.
+Because you have raged against me, and your complacency has come to my ears,

 I will put my hook in your nose, and my bit in your mouth, and I will turn you back on the way by which you came.
 And this shall be the sign for you.
-This year eat what grows of itself, and in the second year what springs of the same.
-Then in the third year sow and reap and plant vineyards, and eat their fruit.
+This year you shall eat what grows of itself, and in the second year what springs from that.
+Then in the third year sow and reap and plant vineyards and eat their fruit.
 And the surviving remnant of the house of Judah shall again take root downward, and bear fruit upward.
-For out of Jerusalem shall go a remnant, and out of Mount Zion a band of survivors.

-[4:41] The zeal of the Lord will do this.
-Therefore thus says the Lord concerning the king of Assyria, He shall not come into this city, or shoot an arrow there, or come before it with a shield, or cast up a siege mound against it.
+For out of Jerusalem shall go a remnant, and out of Mount Zion a band of survivors, the zeal of the Lord of hosts will do this.
+Therefore thus says the Lord concerning the king of Assyria, He shall not come down into this city, or shoot an arrow there, or come before it with a shield, or cast up a siege mound against it.
 By the way that he came, by the same he shall return, and he shall not come into this city, declares the Lord.
 For I will defend this city to save it, for my own sake, and for the sake of my servant David.

-And that night the angel of the Lord went out and struck down one hundred and eighty-five thousand in the camp of the Assyrians.
+[5:07] And the angel of the Lord went out and struck down one hundred and eighty-five thousand in the camp of the Assyrians.
 And when people arose early in the morning, behold, these were all dead bodies.